 it often takes up to three sessions for you to experience or start to noticeably appreciate the beneﬁts of ﬂoating. during the ﬁrst session, play around and enjoy the sensation of ﬂoating. ﬁnd a position that is comfortable for you. for the next two sessions, just try and completely let go and relax.

-after three ﬂoats, you can start to be more focused with each session. write pre ﬂoat intentions, use different meditation techniques, try different audio or aromas and try longer sessions.
+after three ﬂoats, you can start to be more focused with each session. write pre ﬂoat intentions, use different meditation techniques, try different audio and try longer sessions.

 ultimately, there’s no wrong way to ﬂoat. keep the lights off. or turn them on. listen to music or ﬂoat in silence. leave immediately or hang out after in the lounge. you ﬂoat any way you like. it’s what works best for you.